We like to think that storing our expensive tools in the garage will keep them safe. However, that doesn’t always keep them free from rust.

 - Dip the aluminum foil ball in the soapy water and scrub it against the rust.
 Use circular motions to prevent linear scratches.
 It’ll loosen the rust enough that it’ll come right off.

-No matter what you call it, that corrosion is terrible for your tools, and can even affect them in the protection of your garage.
-The best thing you can do is prevent it.
-To do that, you need to control the environment in your garage.
-Here in Florida, I use a combination of a dehumidifier and my Air King garage fan to try to reduce any moisture that’s in my garage.
+No matter what you call it, that corrosion is terrible for your metal tools.
+The best thing you can do is prevent rust before it happens.

+Rust prevention involves storing your tools properly and controlling the environment in your garage.
+Here in Florida, I use a combination of a dehumidifier and my Air King garage fan to reduce any moisture in my garage.

 If you find rust on your hand tools, remove it quickly to prevent permanent damage.

 One of the best ways to keep your tools safe from rust and corrosion is to keep them organized and protected.
 I have some cool ideas to do that in this article, so you should definitely check it out!

 We are sorry that this post was not useful for you!